 18 Modules in total.
 See the FAQ document (below) for more information on modules included.

-There are typically three intakes per year and the next start date is January 2020.
+There are typically three intakes per year and the next start date is Autumn 2020.
 There will usually be one or two regional locations for the face-to-face workshops.

 To apply online please scroll to the application section at foot of page.